-Meta-analytic functional
+Meta-analytic functional preference profiles

-We generated functional profiles by determining which psychological topics best predicted each MFC activity across fMRI studies First, we selected two sets of studies: studies that activated a given defined as activating at least 5% of voxels in the and studies that did notdefined as activating no voxels in the .
-For each , we trained a naive Bayes classifier to discriminate these two sets of studies based on psychological herein.
-We chose naive Bayes because (i) we have previously had success applying this algorithm to Neurosynth data (Yarkoni et al., 2011); () these algorithms perform well on many types of data (Androutsopoulos et al., 2000); (iii) they require almost no tuning of parameters to achieve a high level of performance; and (iv) they produce highly interpretable solutions, in contrast to many other machine learning approaches (e.g., support vector machines or decision tree forests).
+We generated functional preference profiles by determining which psychological topics best predicted each MFC cluster’s activity across fMRI studies (Figure 1C).
+First, we selected two sets of studies: studies that activated a given cluster—defined as activating at least 5% of voxels in the cluster– and studies that did not– defined as activating no voxels in the cluster.
+For each cluster, we trained a naive Bayes classifier to discriminate these two sets of studies based on psychological topics herein.
+We chose naive Bayes because (i) we have previously had success applying this algorithm to Neurosynth data (Yarkoni et al., 2011); (ii) these algorithms perform well on many types of data (Androutsopoulos et al., 2000); (iii) they require almost no tuning of parameters to achieve a high level of performance; and (iv) they produce highly interpretable solutions, in contrast to many other machine learning approaches (e.g., support vector machines or decision tree forests).

-We to predict activated , given the content of the .
-In other words, if we know a study how well can we predict activates a specific region?
-We used 4-fold crossvalidation for testing and calculated the mean score across all folds as the final measure of performance.
-We scored our models using the area under the curve of the receiver operating characteristic (AUC-ROC) a summary metric of classification performance that into account both sensitivity and specificity because this measure is not detrimentally affected by unbalanced data (Jeni et al., 2013) was important because each region varied in the ratio of studies that activated it to the studies that did not.
+We trained models to predict whether or not fMRI studies activated each cluster, given the semantic content of the studies.
+In other words, if we know which psychological topics are mentioned in a study how well can we predict whether the study activates a specific region?
+We used 4-fold cross-validation for testing and calculated the mean score across all folds as the final measure of performance.
+We scored our models using the area under the curve of the receiver operating characteristic (AUC-ROC) –a summary metric of classification performance that takes into account both sensitivity and specificity.
+AUC-ROC was chosen because this measure is not detrimentally affected by unbalanced data (Jeni et al., 2013), which was important because each region varied in the ratio of studies that activated it to the studies that did not.

-To generate functional profiles, we extracted from the naive Bayes models the log odds-ratio of a being present in active studies versus inactive studies defined as the log of the ratio between the of in studies the in studies individually values above 0 indicate that a is predictive of activation of a given region.
-To determine the significance of these associations, we permuted the class labels for each 1000 times.
-This resulted in a null distribution of for each and each .
-Using this null distribution, we calculated p-values for each pairwise relationship between psychological concepts and regions, and reported associations significant at the p<0.001 threshold. for
+To generate functional preference profiles, we extracted from the naive Bayes models the log odds-ratio (LOR) of a topic being present in active studies versus inactive studies.
+The LOR was defined as the log of the ratio between the probability of a given topic in active studies and the probability of the topic in inactive studies, for each region individually.
+LOR values above 0 indicate that a psychological topic is predictive of activation of a given region.
+To determine the statistical significance of these associations, we permuted the class labels and extracted the LOR for each topic 1000 times.
+This resulted in a null distribution of LOR for each topic and each cluster.
+Using this null distribution, we calculated p-values for each pairwise relationship between psychological concepts and regions, and reported associations significant at the p<0.001 threshold.
+Finally, to determine if certain topics showed greater preference for one cluster versus another, we conducted exploratory, post-hoc comparisons by determining if the 95% confidence intervals (CI) of the LOR of a specific topic for a one region overlapped with the 95% CI of the same topic for another region.
+We generated CIs using bootstrapping, sampling with replacement and recalculating log-odds ratios for each region 1000 times.

+Results

-Functionally separable of medial frontal cortex
+Functionally separable regions of medial frontal cortex